NEIL MARSHALL:CENTURION INTERVIEW

 NEIL: I began making Super 8 films, so I got into all of it.
 I wrote the story I set up the shoot, the actors, the editing, everything, I did it.
 Being a kid, I just immersed myself in it.

 NEIL: Yes.
 People call me a Horror director, but really I've only done two Horror movies, DOG SOLDIERS and THE DESCENT.
 I'm not sure I want to be a Horror director, a genre director.
 I know I don't only want to do those things, though directing action movies might be in my blood.
-I like watching non-action movies but for me, I enjoy directing them.
+I like watching non-action movies but for me, I enjoy directing (action movies).
 Very much.

 ECM: You bring a real sense of place in your movies.
 I'm a caver/spelunker and in THE DESCENT, I was impressed enough that I didn't realize the cave was really a set.